 These options are available in a range of colors, which makes them even more appealing to homeowners who care about the look of their yard, but there are a few downfalls to consider.

-Both wood chips and mulch can be prone to mold and make a good habitat for insects, which makes them less than ideal for a children’s play area.
+Both wood chips and mulch can hide hazards (like broken glass), be prone to mold and make a good habitat for insects (like fleas), which makes them less than ideal for a children’s play area.

 Both options can be swallowed by kids and present a choking hazard when used in areas frequented by young children.